 - More about the study

 - How to sign up (The 37-marker test is recommended for Y-DNA.)
-This link can also be used for mitochondrial DNA tests and autosomal DNA testing, and Y-SNP testing (including Big Y).
+This link can also be used for mitochondrial DNA tests, autosomal DNA testing, and Y-SNP testing (including Big Y).

 - View your Y-DNA test results and compare to others

 - Charts of DNA-tested families and connections (genealogies in numerical order and in related groups)

 - Simplified Y-haplogroup chart, showing the general relationships between the various families.

 - How to financially contribute to the DNA studies

 The Graves Family Association has gathered information and compiled genealogies on more than 900 major families and segments of families with the Graves, Greaves, Grave, Grieve (and other spelling variations) surname.
 It is believed that most or all of the segments of families are descended from one of the major families.
 To help you with your research they have been organized in the following ways:

 - Alphabetical List